sajibcse68/MyDailyLearn/javascript/EcmaScript2015.md

 - `Variadic functions` can accept any number of arguments.
 - The new `rest parameter` syntax allows us to represent an `indefinite number of arguments` as an `Array`.
 This way, changes to function signature are `less likely to break code`.
 - The 3 dots (...) make tags a rest parameter.
-It sould be last parameter of function.
+It should be last parameter of function.
 - The `spread operator` allows us to `split an Array` argument into `individual elements`
 ```js
 getRequest('/topics/17/tags', function(data) {